Kate Mullin Scholarship Awardees

 Krystle Devine, Curtin University

-In her spare time she raises awareness and funds for cystic fibrosis, and volunteers at her children’s primary school on the P&C. She sees her most important role as being a good mother and role model for their children.
+The Kate Mullin Scholarship has provided guidance and support and contributed to her tuition fees, enabling her to continue her studies by easing the financial pressures.
+In her spare time, she raises awareness and funds for cystic fibrosis and volunteers in the community.
+She sees her most important role as being a good mother and role model for their children.

 Shanae Tesling, Central Queensland University